Spectryx/focus_desktop/README.md

  pywin32

  # usage
- Edit config.ini file and change window_name to whatever window you want to focus
+ Edit config.ini and change window_name to whatever window you want to focus